1. How are housing assignments made?

 22. May I come to campus early or return early after breaks?

 No. The residence halls are closed and therefore unsupervised during campus holidays and breaks.
 Because of this, students are not permitted to return early.
 In the fall, students participating in certain campus organizations and activities may be permitted to return early, as requested by the organization adviser or activity sponsor and approved by the Office of Student Life & Learning.
 Individual requests to return early will not be granted unless the returning student is a sibling of a freshman who is required to return early.
-All such requests must be approved by the Director of Residence Life.
+All such requests must be approved by the Assistant Director of Residence Life.

 23. Where do I go when I arrive on campus?